Birthday of Jade Emperor

-For the first time in 100 years, Thian Hock Keng organized the Mazu’s Excursion for Peace on the birthday of Mazu on 29 April 2016 (农历三月廿三).
-In conjunction with Thian Hock Keng’s 176th Anniversary and Mazu’s Birthday, a 6-day Festival “Journeys of Heritage & Faith” was organized to promote Chinese customs, traditions, culture and heritage.
+For the first time in 100 years, Thian Hock Keng organised the Mazu’s Excursion for Peace on the birthday of Mazu on 29 April 2016 (农历三月廿三).
+In conjunction with Thian Hock Keng’s 176th Anniversary and Mazu’s Birthday, a 6-day Festival “Journeys of Heritage & Faith” was organised to promote Chinese customs, traditions, culture and heritage.

 Music In The Courtyard